viavansi/cli-tools/script/Docker_tests/LinuxCompiler/README.md

 ## Before running the executable on your linux machine
 The executable binary can be found in your project under `build/linux/<build mode>/bundle/`.
 Alongside your executable binary in the bundle directory there are two directories:
-\begin{enumerate}
-    \item lib contains the required .so library files
-    \item data contains the application’s data assets, such as fonts or images
+  -`lib` contains the required .so library files -`data` contains the application’s data assets, such as fonts or images
-\end{enumerate}

 In addition to these files, your application also relies on various operating system libraries that it’s been compiled against.